rayyan35p/tp/docs/DeveloperGuide.md

    1. Prerequisite: There must be projects present in TaskHub.

    2. Test Case: `editP 1 n/Market Analysis p/low d/10-10-2023`<br>
-      Expected: Edits the name, priority, and deadline of the 1st project to be "Market Analysis", low priority, and  respectively.
+      Expected: Edits the name, priority, and deadline of the 1st project to be "Market Analysis", low priority, and 10-10-2023, respectively.

-   3. Test Case: `editP 2 t/`<br>
-      Expected: Removes all existing tags of the 2nd employee.

-   4. Test Case: `editP 1`<br>
+   3. Test Case: `editP 1`<br>
-      Expected: No employees edited and an error message indicating that at least one of the fields to edit must be provided is returned.
+      Expected: No projects edited and an error message indicating that at least one of the fields to edit must be provided is returned.

 ### Deleting a project